darshanbaral/sada/README.md

 ### The config file

 You'll find a file called [`config.toml`](//github.com/darshanbaral/sada/blob/master/exampleSite/config.toml).
-Copy the `config.toml`to the root folder of your Hugo site customize it per your need.
+Copy the `config.toml`to the root folder of your Hugo site and customize it per your need.

 ### Add your photo